Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 As an employee, you’ll interact with your performance management system throughout your workday.

-The system becomes your central hub for tracking progress toward goals, documenting your achievements, and managing your professional development.
-You can request feedback from colleagues, access your performance reviews, and monitor your training completion.
+The system becomes your central hub for tracking progress toward goals, documenting achievements, and managing professional development.
+You can request colleague feedback, access your performance reviews, and monitor your training completion.

-Most importantly, you’ll use the system to stay aligned with your objectives and communicate regularly with your manager about your progress and challenges.
+Most importantly, you’ll use the system to align with your objectives and communicate regularly with your manager about your progress and challenges.

 HR Professionals